wild-e/Stras-Gite/README.md

 ## Description

-Please find the DB below and use these email and passswords :
+Please find the DB in root folder and use these emails and passswords for login test purpose :

 #### ADMIN
 yavuz.kutuk@wildcodeschool.com